Sharper Decline In Original Equipment Tires Cited

 For more information contact:

-WASHINGTON, D.C., March 16, 2009 – Tire shipments are projected to drop more than 7 percent in 2009 following a nearly 9 percent drop in 2008, according to the Rubber Manufacturers Association.
+WASHINGTON, D.C., August 10, 2009 – Tire shipments are projected to drop by approximately 16 percent in 2009 mainly as a result of a nearly 45 percent decline in Original Equipment Manufacturer (OEM) passenger tires and almost 43 percent drop in OEM Commercial truck tires, according to the Rubber Manufacturers Association.

-RMA’s Tire Market Analysis Committee forecast for key categories and their respective segments for 2008 include:
+RMA’s Tire Market Analysis Committee forecast for key categories and their respective segments for 2009 include:

-- Original Equipment Passenger Tires: Large decreases in domestic vehicle production will result in a nearly 22 percent decrease in 2009 shipments to approximately 29 million units.
-However, as the economy emerges from the recession in 2010, a rebound in vehicle sales and subsequent vehicle production is anticipated, which will result in a nearly 6 million unit recovery in this category.
-Note that this projection does not account for any changes to the auto industry as a result of recent federal intervention and/or the potential for bankruptcy.
+- Original Equipment Passenger Tires: Large decreases in domestic vehicle production as a result of auto manufacturer production shutdowns and bankruptcy reorganizations will result in a nearly 46 percent decrease in 2009 shipments to approximately 21 million units.
+With the economy predicted to emerge from the recession in 2010, a rebound in vehicle sales and subsequent vehicle production is anticipated, which will result in a nearly 11 million increase in OE tire shipments in 2010.
+Note that this projection does not account for any changes to the auto industry as a result of further federal intervention or consumer incentive programs.